 Doing Your Own History Research?

 If you are working on some of your own historical research – whether it is for a historic home, cemetery search, or genealogy, we highly recommend that you visit our Frequently Asked Questions (FAQ) section for more info.
 There are links to some of the sources that you might find helpful.
 If you don’t find your information there you may also contact the HCHS office for more information.
+When leaving a message pick “RESEARCH” to start.

 The Hancock County Historical Society does have people who can come and talk to your organization on a variety of topics or to instruct your group or organization on what we do.
 Please contact the HCHS office for more information.